nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Exercise-Related Features

-Format: `exercise <commandAction> <condition>`
+Format: `exercise /commandAction <condition>`

 Below is a class diagram of the exercise-related features:

 ![ExerciseUML](uml/classDiagrams/images/exercise.png)
 <br>

-When WerkIt is running, the `WerkIt` class will keep prompting the user to enter command through the `WerkIt#startContinuousUserPrompt()` method.
+When WerkIt! is running, the `WerkIt` class will keep prompting the user to enter command through the `WerkIt#startContinuousUserPrompt()` method.
 After the user has entered command, The `UI#getUserInput()` method in `UI` class will catch the user input, and it will be sent to `Parser#parseUserInput(String userInput)` method to analyse the user's command.
 If the user's command type is `exercise`, the `Parser#parseUserInput(String userInput)` method will parse the 'exercise' base word and proceed to create exercise related command using `Parser#createExerciseCommand(String userInput)` method.
-This method will further evaluate the `<commandAction>` and call the constructor of `ExerciseCommand` class by passing relevant parameters related to the constructor.
-If the `<commandAction>` is null or incorrect, an `InvalidCommandException` will be thrown.
+This method will further evaluate the `/commandAction` and call the constructor of `ExerciseCommand` class by passing relevant parameters related to the constructor.
+If the `/commandAction` is null or incorrect, an `InvalidCommandException` will be thrown.

-Currently, the exercise related feature is limited to `exercise /list` only.
-Therefore, the `condition` mentioned can be ignored for now, and the only supported `commandAction` is `/list`.
+Currently, the exercise-related feature is limited to `exercise /list` only.
+Therefore, the `condition` mentioned can be ignored for now, and the only supported `/commandAction` is `/list`.
 However, more exciting exercise-related features are expected to be delivered in future iterations, and we currently have set the framework to implement these features in the future.
 Thus, we have this standalone section specifically kept for exercise-related features.